ErolGelbul/ErolGelbul/README.md

 ## Goals for 2022
 * Contribute to openpilot.
-* Complete my drone project.
+* Complete my fully autonomous drone project.
 * Be proficient in quantum computing.

 ## Blogs